DANCING PANDAS

 Bukhara – image by Marco Torrazzina Pixabay

-Bukhara is a city rich in history dating back over 2,000 years.
+Bukhara is a must visit Uzbekistan city.
+It is rich in history dating back over 2,000 years.
 It was once a major stop on the Silk Road, and its strategic location made it a crossroads of cultures and religions.

 Today, Bukhara is a UNESCO World Heritage Site, and its many historical and architectural landmarks attract visitors from all over the world.
 Sites not to be mised are below: